-- Or you can use Calendly to make an appointment for Zoom or in-person office hours: https://calendly.com/melgonzalez
+Please use Calendly to make an appointment for either Zoom or in-person office hours https://calendly.com/melgonzalez.

-You should make every effort to make these times; however, if you can’t, email me to schedule a meeting outside of these times.
+- You should make every effort to make one of the appointments available through Calendly; however, if you can’t, email me to schedule a meeting outside of these times.

 As indicated on the Schedule of Readings & Deadlines, you are expected to meet with me several times during the semester.
 You are also highly encouraged to come to office hours at any time to discuss your progress in the course as well as any academic interests I may be able to help you with.

-- Students are expected to read their email at least once daily in order to keep up with important announcements regarding our class.
+- Students are expected to read their email at least once daily to keep up with important announcements regarding our class.

 - I aim to reply to all e-mails within 48 hours during the semester, not including weekends.
 If ever I do not respond to an e-mail within 48 hours, please e-mail me again.
 Sometimes e-mails get caught in the spam folder or get buried under the sometimes very large number of e-mails I receive daily.